 Medical terminology is quite specific when it comes to sprains of the shoulder.
 A “dislocated” shoulder refers to the articulation between the humerus and the shoulder blade only, while a shoulder “separation” refers to the articulation between the clavicle and shoulder blade.

-Depending on the type of injury mentioned above, the treatments will most likely include passive and active forms of physical therapy as well as exercises and adjustments.
+Depending on the type of injury mentioned above, the treatments for shoulder pain will most likely include passive and active forms of physical therapy as well as exercises and adjustments.
 Since each injury is unique, it’s best to seek out a qualified practitioner to fully evaluate the condition.
 Additionally, don’t be surprised if you should hear a chiropractor or competent therapist address postural concerns as well!!
 This is where chiropractors transcend the medical field with regard to fully addressing the mechanics of the shoulder AND the shoulder blade – which includes the rib cage it sits on.
 All these concerns need to be addressed in order to assure proper and as complete a healing process as possible.